engfuentes/linkedin-job-analizer-and-easy-apply/README.md

 ## Steps to use it

-1- Create a virtual environment for example with pipenv.
+1. Create a virtual environment for example with pipenv.
 Open the terminal and write:

         pipenv shell
         pipenv install -r requirements.txt

-2- Install the playwright browsers:
+2. Install the playwright browsers:

         playwright install

-3- Download spaCy large NLP model:
+3. Download spaCy large NLP model:

         python -m spacy download en_core_web_lg

-4- Generate cookies to login to linkedin:
+4. Generate cookies to login to linkedin:

     Run the following code:

         playwright codegen linkedin.com --save-storage=auth.json

     Login manually to linkedin in the browser.
 After login close the browser, it will save all the information to a file *auth.json*. **DON'T SHARE THIS FILE** (I added to the gitignore file of the repo).

-5- Choose the options that you want and the words to use in spaCy in *configfile.ini*
+5. Choose the options that you want and the words to use in spaCy in *configfile.ini*

+6. Fill the *./data/work_and_education_history.json* file with the Work Experience and Education that you want to fill in EasyApply tab for the position that you are applying (in case that is required).

-6- If you choose to use a PostgreSQL Database create a .env file with the required env variables:
+7. If you choose to use a PostgreSQL Database create a .env file with the required env variables:

         POSTGRESQL_HOSTNAME = 'localhost'
         POSTGRESQL_USERNAME = "username"
         POSTGRESQL_PASSWORD = 'password'
         POSTGRESQL_DATABASE = 'db_name'

-7- Run in the terminal to run the script:
+8. Run in the terminal to run the script:

         python linkedin_job_analyzer.py